Skip to content

 -rs=SPEED Replay data log at x SPEED.
 SPEED=0 runs as fast as possible.

-OPTIONS (Read or write flash configuration from command line)
+OPTIONS (Read flash configuration from command line)

--flashCfg List all IMX "keys" and "values"
+-flashCfg # List all "keys" and "values"

-Set key / value pairs in flash config.
-Surround with "quotes" when using pipe operator.
+"-flashCfg=[key]=[value]|[key]=[value]" # Set key / value pairs in flash config.

 EXAMPLES